A fever is defined as a body temperature higher than normal.

 Indeed, dog fever may be hard to detect because sometimes a dog with a fever does not show any specific symptoms.

-In a puppy, it is generally easy to tell if the puppy is sick and has a fever because a sick puppy is less active and playful.
+In a puppy, it is generally easy to tell if the puppy is sick and has a fever because a sick puppy is usually lethargic, less active and playful.
 But, there are some telltale signs indicating that the dog is not well if we are observant enough.

 Dog fever symptoms may include the following: